 If breastfeeding still hurts

 A frenotomy does not always improve breastfeeding comfort and may not be a magic wand for a baby not gaining weight.
 A tight frenulum may not have been the cause of the problem after all 22.
-If you are still finding breastfeeding painful stay in contact with your IBCLC lactation consultant for follow ups in case there is another problem yet to be solved.
+In most cases breastfeeding problems are associated with positioning (Messner et al. 2020).
+If you are still finding breastfeeding painful see Why Does Breastfeeding Hurt? and stay in contact with your IBCLC lactation consultant for follow ups in case there is another problem yet to be solved.

 A tongue-tie describes the situation where the membrane that joins the underside of the tongue with the floor of the mouth is said to be particularly short or tight and restricts normal tongue function.
 If a baby’s tongue can’t move normally, breastfeeding can be be painful for his mother, and it will usually be difficult for the baby to get enough breast milk which may lead to slow weight gain.
 Poor tongue function can also be frequently seen with a shallow latch, poor positioning or physical issues such as pain or tension from a difficult birth.
 If breastfeeding is not going well, an IBCLC lactation consultant will take a full history and assessment of breastfeeding to pinpoint the most likely causes of your difficulties and to find the right care plan for you and your baby.
 If a frenotomy (surgical division of the tongue-tie) is recommended, it is important to find an experienced and knowledgable tongue-tie practitioner.
-More research is needed as there are gaps in knowledge relating to the best tool to use (scissors or laser), best wound care, the role of bodywork or the value of lip-tie frenotomy.
+More research is needed regarding the best tool to use (scissors or laser), best wound care, the role of bodywork or the value of lip-tie frenotomy.